 I recently learned from a friend of mine that in India there is a holiday that celebrates and worships tools and household goods.
-Of course I had to look into this further.
+Of course I had to look into this further as I feel I celebrate objects everyday, especially historic designs.

 Dussehra (Maha Navami) is a hindu festival that celebrates the victory of good over evil (that’s the short version).
 It is also known as Vijaya Dashami and in some locations it spans for up to 10 days.
 It begins on the 10th day of the bright-half of the month of Ashvin, according to the Hindu calendar.
 This year, Dussehra began October 3rd.
 Besides the prayer meetings, special offerings to the gods, outdoor fairs and parades, certain areas of India have local celebrations.
 In the state of Karnataka, Dussehra is celebrated with the blessing and worship of house hold goods and work-related tools such as computers, books and kitchen utensils.
 There is an effort to see the divine spirit in the objects and tools that help us succeed in our daily lives.
 It is not uncommon to see vehicles such as mopeds, buses and trucks decorated with flowers and offerings.

-In the spirit of celebrating objects that help us live better lives, there are three companies that come to mind.
+In the spirit of celebrating objects that help us live better lives, there are three companies that I’d like to celebrate simply because I use them everyday.
 I think of them, not only because of their utility and quality, but also for the beauty in their design and essence.

 The history of Alessi begins in 1921 with a passion for quality and finely crafted work.
 In 1970 Alessi evolves into a company that believes design is a language capable of capturing the audience’s imagination, and the relationship between objects and people goes beyond functionality.
 The nickel- chrome or silver plated house hold and tableware goods have become internationally re-known design collectibles.
 Kettles, citrus-squeezers, kitchen timers and bottle openers are all tools that have have been designed with an array of design theories and minds behind them.
 Among them, the idea that “Form is the result of an inner life that needs an object” - Richard Sapper.